Archive for the ‘Egg Donation’ Category

 What are some things that will prevent me from being a donor?

 The professionals involved in the screening process look very carefully at motivation, health and family medical history, emotional stability, and other factors.
 You can learn more at our Egg Donor Requirements page.
 Many factors are weighed, and often, it is no one thing that disqualifies a donor candidate.
 However, missing scheduled appointments without informing the professionals involved is actually the leading cause of disqualifying donor candidates.
 Due to the time sensitive nature of the procedures, the ability to keep to a schedule is one of the most important aspects of the egg donor program.
 Women who have a habit of making and breaking appointments are not qualified candidates.
 Please consider this point before making the overture to apply.
+Also, if you are looking to donate eggs in Colorado, please visit our Colorado egg donor requirements page.

 If you feel ready to make the commitment to give one of the most incredible gifts one person can give to another, we encourage you to start an Egg Donor application with ConceiveAbilities!